keigoi/kmclib/artifact.md

 * try the running example from the paper
 * edit-compile-run your own programs using the kmclib communication primitives
-* observe compile-time detection of communication errors
+* observe compile-time detection of communication errors.

 Additionally, you can try some additional programs implemented with kmclib.